-Graduation and Retention Requirements: For the Surgical Services program, students must earn a grade of "C" or higher in each required core course.
+Graduation and Retention Requirements: For the Surgical Services program, students must earn a grade of "C" or higher in each required course.
+To be eligible to graduate from GCSC, the student must complete at least 25% of the entire 64 credit program (a minimum of 16 credits) at GCSC.
 See student handbook for further information regarding graduation, retention, dismissal, readmission, and transfer credit policies.
-Students not continuously enrolled each term will be subject to new curriculum requirements if and when they occur.